 Nike at this point understood that the decision to come on board for the deal was not just 21-year-old Jordan’s decision.
 Strasser and Moore then invited his parents to Oregon and gave them an introduction to the deal.
 At this time, Jordan indirectly expressed his dissatisfaction with the blue colours of North Carolina missing.
 His mother, Deloris, played by Viola Davis, then did all the discussions about the changes on his behalf to ensure that her son got the best out of the situation.
 Strasser was able to convince Deloris that Jordan would end up becoming richer than any basketball player, and this helped the deal become even more solid.

-As Titanic Turns 25, Read About The True Story Behind James Cameron’s Epic
+Titanic Turns 25: What’s The True Story Behind James Cameron’s Blockbuster Film?

 The introduction of Air Jordan to the world

 Even after several discussions, Michael was loyal to Adidas.
 He tried to persuade the shoe brand to propose a similar kind of deal.
 Adidas, however, could not make that happen.
 The basketball player then debuted for Chicago Bulls wearing a pair of Air Jordan 1s.
 He was even fined for not donning a pair of shoes similar to his teammates, but Nike covered those costs for the player too.
 It was Sonny Vaccaro, Strasser, and the team’s belief in Jordan that made them strike one of the biggest deals with an NBA player.
 Adidas and Converse could not do the same because they did not have that one thing that Nike had — their faith in Jordan’s abilities and the confidence that his charisma would make him a bigger star than his game.

 What happened next?
 Well, that’s history.
 Nike became one of the biggest shoe brands with USD 126 million worth of Air Jordans being sold within the first year.
 Their target was just USD 3 million.
 Air Jordans also went on to become a cultural emblem in the sporting world.